Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-Fig. \ref{Bell} delineates the circuit employed to generate one of the Bell states - $\frac {1} {\sqrt{2}} \left(\ket{00}+\ket{11}\right)$.
-The first qubit $\ket 0$, transforms into a superposition state $\frac {1} {\sqrt{2}} \left(\ket{0}+\ket{1}\right)$ following its passage through the $H$ gate.
-Subsequently, through the CNOT gate, the $\ket 1$ within the first qubit triggers a flip in the associated $\ket 0$ of the second qubit, thereby creating an entangled state (\cref{eq: Bell}).
-Post the generation of entanglement, these qubits are unable to be expressed as a $\otimes$ product of independent subsystems.
-When an observation of the second qubit is made and it is located in $\ket 0$, the first qubit collapses into $\ket 0$.
-Conversely, if it is in the state $\ket 1$, the first qubit also becomes $\ket 1$.
-In this operation, the first qubit can be conceived as the quantum system requiring observation, whereas the second qubit stands as the measuring instrument.
+Fig. \ref{Bell} shows the circuit used to generate one of the Bell states: $\frac{1}{\sqrt{2}} \left(\ket{00} + \ket{11}\right)$.
+The process starts with the first qubit $\ket{0}$, which is transformed into a superposition state $\frac{1}{\sqrt{2}} \left(\ket{0} + \ket{1}\right)$ after passing through gate $H$.
+Next, gate CNOT is applied, where $\ket{1}$ in the first qubit flips $\ket{0}$ in the second qubit, creating the entangled state in \cref{eq: Bell}.
+After generating entanglement, these qubits cannot be expressed as a $\otimes$ product of independent subsystems.
+When observing the second qubit, if it is found in state $\ket{0}$, the first qubit collapses into $\ket{0}$.
+Conversely, if the second qubit is in state $\ket{1}$, the first qubit collapses into $\ket{1}$.
+In this scenario, the first qubit can be viewed as the quantum system being observed, while the second qubit serves as the measuring instrument.

-In the preceding discussion, it was loosely stated that the observer identifies the qubit in a specific state.
-This language is not precise.
-A quantum state cannot be observed directly and requires an observable for examination.
-From a mathematical standpoint, an observable is expressed as a Hermitian matrix.
-The simplest and most frequently employed observable is Pauli $Z=\ket 0 \bra 0 - \ket 1 \bra 1$, and the observation for an individual qubit $\phi = \alpha \ket 0 + \beta \ket 1$ is as follows:
+In the preceding discussion, the description of an observer identifying a qubit in a specific state is imprecise.
+In quantum mechanics, a quantum state can not be observed directly; rather, it requires an observable for examination.
+Mathematically, an observable is represented by a Hermitian matrix.
+The simplest and most widely used observable is the Pauli $Z$ operator, defined as $Z = \ket{0} \bra{0} - \ket{1} \bra{1}$.
+To observe an individual qubit in the state $\ket{\phi} = \alpha \ket{0} + \beta \ket{1}$, we proceed as follows:

-There are two possible outcomes of these observations, namely, $+1$ and $-1$, which correspond to the two eigenvalues of Pauli Z. The probability of obtaining $+1$ equals $|\alpha|^2$, whereas $|\beta|^2$ equates to the likelihood of garnering $-1$.
-The outcome of \cref{eq: observation} is the expected result of measurements.
-Specifically, if every observation yields a result of $+1$, it can be concluded that the qubit is in state $\ket 0$, and vice versa.
+There are two possible outcomes when measuring the Pauli $Z$ observable: $+1$ and $-1$, corresponding to its eigenvalues.
+The probability of obtaining the result $+1$ is $|\alpha|^2$, while the probability of obtaining $-1$ is $|\beta|^2$.
+Thus, if every measurement yields $+1$, it can be inferred that the qubit is in the state $\ket{0}$, and similarly, a result of $-1$ indicates the qubit is in the state $\ket{1}$.